 34. Make Sure You Have a Fully Filled Out Google My Business Page

 It is always a good idea to add specific information about the hotel on Google Business Listing (pricing, bedrooms, stars).
 Doing this increases the chance that your hotel will pop up in Google searches before the organic search results.
 A lot of people first check these suggestions because they usually provide the most basic information very prominently.

 Setting up a Google My Business page for your hotel is free and easy to do.
 Learn how to set it up here.

-In this article, Michael discusses 3 common mistakes hotel marketers make when displaying their product online.
+In this article, Michael Leander discusses three common mistakes hotel marketers make when displaying their product online.
 He points out how hotels can go wrong with their well-intentioned marketing strategies by calling out hotels who get it wrong, and explaining how they can get it right.